 - Make a list of your expenses: Enter the amount of money you typically spend each month, and put your purchases into categories such as groceries, utilities, and child care.

 3. Start saving today: With your budget established, find pockets of income you can direct automatically towards your savings.
-Consider using Chase’s Autosave, which sets aside a portion of your funds to go from your Chase checking account into your Chase savings account each month.
+Consider using an auto-save feature which sets aside a portion of your funds to go from your checking account into your savings account each month.
 A commitment to savings can help build your emergency fund with every paycheck.

 4. Get credit conscious: Having established SMART financial goals, building a budget you can rely on, and committing to savings every month, you can round out your financial health by learning about credit health.
-By keeping your credit debt to credit limit ratio below 30%, you can improve your credit score.
-Commit to reducing your current debt, all the while keeping your credit payments as a steady part of your monthly budget.
+Consider reducing your current debt, all the while keeping your credit payments as a steady part of your monthly budget.

 How to use your budget

-If saving money is your goal, tools like Chase’s Autosave can help you automate parts of your income towards your savings accounts.
+If saving money is your goal, tools that include an auto save feature can help you automate parts of your income towards your savings accounts.

-When you earn some savings by lowering some of your non-essential costs, you can also put that money towards reducing debt.
+Once you have gained some savings by lowering some of your non-essential costs, you can also put that money towards reducing debt.

 How budgets can help you reduce debt

 If you're reducing debt across multiple loans or credit cards, consider the avalanche or snowball methods of debt reduction.
 These debt reduction strategies help you focus your efforts on either the highest APR debt (avalanche method) or the smallest balance debt (snowball method).
-When you turn a debt into a zero balance, you take the same amount you were paying towards that debt and apply it to the next debt in line: helping you pay off debt quicker.
+When you turn a debt into a zero balance, you take the same amount you were paying towards that debt and apply it to the next debt in line.

 Once you move all of your debts to a zero balance, you can begin applying all of your debt repayment budget towards your savings budget and begin growing savings to help you reach some of your long-term goals.